GL-Li/vimwiki/Rust_language.md

 **the `Iterator` trait and the `next` method**

 - `Iterator` trait is defined in the standard library.
-Users need to define own `next` method when assign this trait to a struct.
+Users need to define own `next` method when assign this trait to a custom struct.
     ```rust
     pub trait Iterator {
         type Item;  // associated type for the method, more in chpt 19